AshampooSystems/boden/docs/docs/reference/foundation/property.md

 Represents a property of a class.

-Properties provide you with a simple way to represent and observe arbitrary value types such as `int` or `String` as part of a class or struct.
+Properties provide you with a simple way to represent and observe arbitrary member variables of a class or struct.
 You may observe value changes using the `onChange()` method or bind two or more properties using the `bind()` method.

 See also: [Property Guide](../../guides/fundamentals/properties.md)